 Although most of the horses are away over the summer, we still saw a few on our tour around the stables.
 Lipizzaners are known for their pure white colouring, so the biggest surprise was that some of the younger horses were dark grey or black.
 Apparently they are born black and get lighter as they get older, so by the time they start performing they’re completely white.
 By then their years of training mean the horse and rider seem to come together as one – you can’t see any signals between them and it seems like the horse can read the rider’s mind.
 It’s almost like a ballet with the horses dancing to the music and it looks effortless, but like a lot of things it takes a lot of work to make it look so easy.

 The Spanish Riding School is in part of the Hofburg Palace in Michaelerplatz.
 Guided tours run most days, costing €18 per person (€10.50 for students/seniors) and last around an hour.
 Its a good idea to book in advance as they can be busy, especially in summer.
 During the winter season there are usually performances at least a couple of times a week, costing from €25 (for a standing ticket) to €217 (in a box).

 If you can’t get tickets for a performance or are on a budget, you can also go and watch the horses’ morning exercise to music between 10am and noon for €15 (discounts for seniors/children and with a Vienna Card).
 In July and August there aren’t any main performances but you can go and see a ‘Piber Meets Vienna’ show featuring some of the young horses from the stud, with tickets costing €12–€45.

-Thanks to Tourism Vienna for supplying me with complimentary entry to the palace.
+Thanks to Tourism Vienna for supplying me with complimentary entry.
 All views and opinions are, as always, my own.
 Photos of horses and riders © Spanish Riding School.